 I previously wrote last August about the plans that the Creationist Museum has for building a life size replica of Noah’s Ark by using state funds.
-If you missed that and have no idea what I am on about, well these are the people who believe that 6,000 years ago a god created planet earth in just seven calendar days because that is what the bible says.
-If true then the Sumerians would have looked on in shock and confusion as this all happened, but of course it is simply an early creation myth that is a plagiarised copy of an even older babylonian creation myth.
+If you missed that and have no idea what I am on about then here is a quick catch-up.
+These are the people who believe that 6,000 years ago a god created planet earth in just seven calendar days because that is what the bible says.
+If true then the Sumerians would have looked on in shock and confusion as this all happened.
+Their literal “truth” is an early creation myth that is a plagiarised copy of an even older babylonian creation myth.

 the Sumerians were taken aback by the creation of the same animals and herb-yielding seeds that they had been domesticating and cultivating for hundreds of generations.

 “The Sumerian people must have found God’s making of heaven and earth in the middle of their well-established society to be more of an annoyance than anything else,” said Paul Helund, ancient history professor at Cornell University.
 “If what the pictographs indicate are true, His loud voice interrupted their ancient prayer rituals for an entire week.”

 According to the cuneiform tablets, Sumerians found God’s most puzzling act to be the creation from dust of the first two human beings.

 “These two people made in his image do not know how to communicate, lack skills in both mathematics and farming, and have the intellectual capacity of an infant,” one Sumerian philosopher wrote.
 “They must be the creation of a complete idiot.”

 Satire aside, there is some new news regarding Ken Ham’s Ark park folly.

 The Non-profit that is really out for a profit

 So here is what has been happening, there have been some very very odd financial dealings going on …